 The RCC Administrations support the development of ITU-R Recommendations, Reports and/or Handbooks on technical and operational aspects of using different radio networks and systems, as well as on spectrum needed and experience in spectrum use, to support the implementation of narrowband and broadband machine-type communication infrastructures.

-The RCC Administrations understood that the reason for harmonization of any frequency bands for narrowband or broadband machine-type communication shall be justified taking into account features and prospects of the introduction of such systems both within IMT and non-IMT technologies.
+The RCC Administrations understood that the practicability for harmonization of any frequency bands for narrowband or broadband machine-type communication shall be justified taking into account features and prospects of the introduction of such systems both within IMT and non-IMT technologies.

 Issue 9.1.9: